 William D. Hartung is director of the Arms and Security Project at the Center for International Policy.
 He is an internationally recognized expert on the arms trade, nuclear policy, and military spending.
 Hartung is the author of Prophets of War: Lockheed Martin and the Making of the Military Industrial Complex (2011), the co-editor of Lessons from Iraq: Avoiding the Next War (2008), and And Weapons for All (1995).
 Hartung’s articles on security issues have appeared in The New York Times, The Washington Post, Los Angeles Times, The Nation, and the World Policy Journal.
 He has been a featured expert on national security issues on CBS 60 Minutes, NBC Nightly News, the Lehrer Newshour, CNN, Fox News, and scores of local, regional, and international radio outlets.

-Jennifer Heath is an independent scholar, curator, award-winning activist and cultural journalist, author/editor of nine books, including Children of Afghanistan: The Path to Peace (co—edited with Ashraf Zahedi, forthcoming, 2014, University of Texas Press), Land of the Unconquerable: The Lives of Contemporary Afghan Women (co-edited with Ashraf Zahedi, UC Press, 2011), The Veil: Women Writers on Its History, Lore, and Politics (editor, UC Press, 2008), and A House White With Sorrow: A Ballad for Afghanistan (1996).
-She is the founder of Seeds for Afghanistan and the Afghanistan Relief Organization Midwife Training and Infant Care Program.
-With colleagues in Afghanistan, Jennifer is creating Tents for Peace, a storytelling project of the Afghans4Tomorrow Institute of Oral Traditions.
+Jennifer Heath is an independent scholar, curator, award-winning activist and cultural journalist, author/editor of twelve books, including Children of Afghanistan: The Path to Peace (co-edited with Ashraf Zahedi, UTexas Press, 2014), Land of the Unconquerable: The Lives of Contemporary Afghan Women (with Zahedi, UCalifornia Press, 2011), The Veil: Women Writers on Its History, Lore, and Politics (UCalifornia Press, 2008), and A House White With Sorrow: A Ballad for Afghanistan (1996).
+She founded Seeds for Afghanistan and the ARO Midwife Training and Infant Care Program.
+Touring exhibitions include, Water: Paean to a Vanishing Resource and The Map is Not the Territory: Parallel Paths-Palestinians, Native Americans, Irish.

 James Heintz is Associate Research Professor and Associate Director at the Political Economy Research Institute of the University of Massachusetts, Amherst.
 He has published widely on employment, economic policy, labor standards, international trade, clean energy, and human rights.
 He has worked with the International Labor Organization, the United Nations Development Program, the UN Research Institute for Social Development, and the Economic Commission for Africa.
 Part of his work has involved examining the relationships between economic policy and social and economic rights in conjunction with various human rights organizations.

-Alison Howell is Assistant Professor of Political Science at Rutgers University .
+Alison Howell is Assistant Professor of Political Science at Rutgers University - Newark.
 Her research explores the politics of medicine in global affairs, with a specific focus on mental health, security, and global governance.
 She is the author of Madness in International Relations: Psychology, Security and the Global Governance of Mental Health (Routledge, 2011).
-She has also published in the areas of gender and foreign policy, the politics of detention, the place of suicide in global affairs, and on mental health reform in Iraq.
+She has also published in the areas of gender and foreign policy, the politics of detention, mental health reform in Iraq, and the recent turn to resilience in Western militaries.
 Among Alison’s latest publications are “Afghanistan’s Price” (Literary Review of Canada, 2012) and “The Demise of PTSD: From Governing Trauma to Governing through Resilience” (Alternatives).

 Dahr Jamail is an award-winning author and a journalist with Al-Jazeera English.
 He spent nine months in Iraq between 2003 and 2009 as one of the few unembedded, independent US journalists in the country reporting on the Iraq war and its human costs.
 In early 2012, Jamail reported for Al-Jazeera television from Baghdad and Fallujah and wrote feature stories for Al-Jazeera’s website.
 He has also reported from Syria, Lebanon, and Jordan, following Iraqi refugees as well as other conflicts in the region.
 Jamail’s stories have additionally appeared via Inter Press Service, Le Monde Diplomatique, The Guardian, The Independent, and The Nation, among others.
 He has appeared on the BBC, NPR, and Russia Today.
 He has received the 2008 Martha Gellhorn Award for Journalism, the James Aronson Award for Social Justice Journalism, the Joe A. Callaway Award for Civic Courage, and four Project Censored awards.